RenaudGaudron/llm-quantisation-performance-study/README.md

 ## Introduction

-This project is a companion to the article "The impact of quantisation on a small Open Source LLM", delving into the practical implications of applying quantisation techniques to small open source LLMs.
+This project is a companion to the article "The impact of quantising a small open source LLM", delving into the practical implications of applying quantisation techniques to small open source LLMs.
 This repository aims to provide a clear, reproducible methodology for assessing these trade-offs using the Qwen3 1.7B model (or any other Open Source LLM available on Huggingface) and the MMLU benchmark.

 ## Features